Cadasta/cadasta-docs/en/04-records.md

 ### Resources {#project-resources}

 Land rights projects can come with all kinds of documentation - like legal documents, letters, pictures and more.
-Some of that documentation may relate to multiple locations within a project, or to one location, or it may just relate to the project in general.
+Some of that documentation may relate to multiple locations within a project, or to one location, or to a party, or it may just relate to the project in general.

 The Cadasta Platform is set up to handle this kind of complexity, organizing resources into three different types: